 One of the wealthiest men in Philadelphia would be a black man named James Forten.

-George Washington at beginning of the War would make a declaration that neither slave or free blacks, would be allowed to fight in the continental army.
+George Washington, at the beginning of the War, would make a declaration that neither slave or free blacks, would be allowed to fight in the continental army.
 Even though blacks like Prince Esterbrook, Peter Salem and Salem Poor had been fighting since the beginning of the war at places like Lexington, Concord, and Bunker Hill (Breed’s Hill) as Minutemen.
 But by the end of Washington’s life he seems to take a change of heart toward blacks and after his death he frees his slaves.

 During the early 1800’s there would be a black man that would be knowledgeable in mathematics, like Dr Franklin, his name Benjamin Banaker.
 He would go on to also write an almanac and design the layout of Washington, DC.

-Phyllis Wheatley, although bought as a slave at about the age of six, she would learn the American language quickly, and in several years she would be able to read and write Latin and Greek and go on to speak several languages.
+Phyllis Wheatley, although bought as a slave at about the age of six, would learn the American language quickly, and in several years she would be able to read and write Latin and Greek and go on to speak several languages.
 She would be one of the first women to publish her works in the colonies.

 There were black spies like James Armistead Lafayette who would pass on information about the British going to Yorktown.

 Oliver Cromwell and Agrippa Hull would serve America as soldiers for the duration of the war.

 Blacks fought on the British side as well as American.
 About 3-5 thousand people of color would fight for the Americans, 7-10 thousand people of color for the British.